keboola/connection-docs/extractors/storage/ftp/index.md

 ![Screenshot - FTP extractor header & primary key](/extractors/storage/ftp/ftp-ex-7.png)

 - **Set header manually** -- enables the Set Header input to manually specify all columns in the table.
-- **Read from the file(s) header** -- assumes that each file has a header in the first row.
+- **Read from the file header** -- assumes that each file has a header in the first row.
 A random file will be chosen to extract the header, and the first row in all files will be removed.
 - **Generate automatically** -- names the columns sequentially as col_1, col_2, and so on.

 **Primary Key** can be used to specify the primary key in Storage.
 It can be used with **Incremental Load**